-Essentially, there are two different forms of religious practice in ancient Egyptian religious culture.
-One was the face of the official religious culture, centered in the temple and the temple estate, or in the tomb.
-It was dependent on the divine Pharaoh’s power to impose order in the cosmos, and it represented the serene and continual interaction between the gods and community.
+Essentially, there were two different forms of religious practice in ancient Egyptian religious culture: One was the face of the official religious culture, centered in the temple and the temple estate, or within the tomb.
+It was dependent on the divine Pharaoh’s power to impose order in the cosmos, and it represented the serene and continual interaction between the gods and the community.

-The other face is the face of popular religious culture, and this sought the intercession of the gods through prayers and through votive offerings, trying to gain their attention and favor, but it was primarily concerned with divine responses to the inevitable losses of a difficult life and protection against future events.
+The other face is the face of popular religious culture, and this sought the intercession of the gods through prayers and votive offerings, trying to gain their attention and favor.
+It was primarily concerned with divine responses to the inevitable losses of a difficult life and protection against future events.
 Although one of these faces is far more prominent in the parts of Egyptian culture known to us and the other is essentially hidden, they both represent the spirit of Egyptian religion as it was experienced by its devotees.

 Common Questions About Egyptian Pharaohs